RikVN/DRS_parsing/README.md

 #### Data ####

+The data folder contains the train/dev split for release 2.1.0 and train/dev/test split for release 2.2.0. **Note that these splits are different**.
+Our annotation is data-driven, meaning we add certain phenomena at the time.
+We feel that if there are new phenomena in the training set, this should also be reflected in the suggested dev/test splits.
+Therefore, those splits also change per release.

-The data folder contains the PMB train and dev set for release 2.1.0.
-This data is also available on [the PMB webpage](http://pmb.let.rug.nl/data.php), but there it is already in a more convenient format.
+This data is also available on [the PMB webpage](http://pmb.let.rug.nl/data.php), but here it is already in a more convenient format.

 ### Running Counter